Deterministic Sparse Suffix Sorting in the Restore Model: Edit Sensitive Parsing

 \subsection{Edit Sensitive Parsing}

-The aim of the ESP technique is to decompose a string $\textT\in\Sigma^*$ into substrings of length~2 or~3 such that each substring of this decomposition is determined uniquely by its neighboring characters.
-To this end, it first identifies so-called \intWort{meta-blocks} in $\textT$, and then further refines these meta-blocks into \intWort{blocks} of length~2 or~3.

-The meta-blocks are created in the following 3-stage process (see also \Cref{figESP} for an example): \begin{enumerate}[(1)] \item Identify maximal regions of repeated symbols (i.e., maximal substrings of the form $c^\ell$ for $c\in\Sigma$ and $\ell\ge 2$).
+Whenever a string~$\textY$ contains a repetition of a character at two adjacent positions, we cannot parse~$\textY$ with the alphabet reduction.
+A solution is to additionally use an auxiliary parsing specialized on repetitions of the same character.
+With this auxiliary parsing, we can partition~$\textY$ into substrings, where each substring is either parsed with the alphabet reduction, or with the auxiliary parsing.
+It is this auxiliary parsing where the aforementioned signature encoding and the ESP technique differ.
+The main difference is that the ESP technique restricts the lengths of the blocks: It first identifies so-called \intWort{meta-blocks} in $\textY$, and then further refines these meta-blocks into blocks of length~2 or~3.
+The meta-blocks are created in the following 3-stage process~(see also \cref{figESP} for an example): \begin{enumerate}[(1)] \item Identify maximal regions of repeated characters (i.e., maximal substrings of the form $c^\ell$ for $c\in\Sigma$ and $\ell\ge 2$).
 Such substrings form the \Type{1} meta-blocks. \item Identify remaining substrings of length at least 2 (which must lie between two \Type{1} meta-blocks).
-Such substrings form the \Type{2} meta-blocks. \item Any substring not yet covered by a meta-block consists of a single character and cannot have \Type{2} meta-blocks as its neighbors.
-Such characters $\textT[i]$ are fused with the \Type{1} meta-block to their right\footnote{The original version prefers the left meta-block, but we change it for a more stable behavior (cf. \Cref{figMixed}) }, or, if $\textT[i]$ is the last character in $\textT$, with the \Type{1} meta-block to its left.
-The meta-blocks emerging from this are called \Type{M} (mixed). \end{enumerate} Meta-blocks of \Type{1} and \Type{M} are collectively called \intWort{repeating meta-blocks}.
+Such substrings form the \Type{2} meta-blocks. \item Every substring not yet covered by a meta-block consists of a single character and cannot have \Type{2} meta-blocks as its neighbors.
+Such characters are fused with a neighboring meta-block.
+The meta-blocks emerging from this fusing are called \Type{M} (mixed). \end{enumerate} Meta-blocks of \Type{1} and \Type{M} are collectively called \intWort{repeating meta-blocks}.
+For~\ref{itESPRuleMixed}, we are free to choose whether a remaining character should be fused with its preceding or succeeding meta-block (both meta-blocks are repeating).
+We stick to the following tie breaking rule \footnote{The original version~\cite{Cormode2007sed} prefers the left meta-block.}:

-Although meta-blocks are defined by the comprising characters, we treat them as intervals on the text range.